-College in the High School (CHS) is a program governed by a contract between a high school and a college or university.
+College in the High School (CHS) is a program governed by a contract between the district/high school and a college or university.
 Juniors and seniors may be enrolled in high school and college at the same time and earn college credit in the course taken at the high school.
-The course and instruction is fully equivalent to the course and instruction that occurs on the college or university campus.
-Students must pay tuition for the course and meet any other requirements set by the credit-granting institution.
+The course and instruction are equivalent to the course and instruction that occurs on the college or university campus.
 Together the high school and college or university define any additional criteria for student eligibility.